AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX/RoleRequirementsType/RoleReference.md

 RoleRequirementsType.RoleReference Property
 ===========================================
-AutomationML 2.1 APIGets or sets the role reference.
+Gets or sets the role reference.
 The property [RefBaseRoleClassPath][1] is equivalent to this.

   **Namespace:**  [Aml.Engine.CAEX][2]
   **Assembly:**  AML.Engine (in AML.Engine.dll)